How to Repair an EPDM Rubber Roof • Step-by-Step Guide

 Using a hand roller to ensure that an EPDM patch is completely adhered.

-Use a hand roller to ensure that the epdm patch is completely adhered.
+Use a hand roller to ensure that the EPDM patch is completely adhered.
 Note the properly-rounded corners.

 Wait Before Applying Lap Sealant: